 I take a sip of my water and marvel at the life that can survive on such little water around the island.
 And yet they do!

-I also think that while they are on the right track, there is a still a ways to go to protecting what little fresh water they have available in the wild.
+I also think that while they are on the right track, there is still a ways to go to protecting what little fresh water they have available in the wild.

 Also observing butterflies on a desert island is quite special.
 There were many Plain Tiger Butterflies wherever there was water and flowering plants.
 And then there was that random escapee from the zoo nearby like this Diamond Dove below.
 It's a long ways away from Australia:)